alexlinde/aldl-logger/README.md

 # ALDL Logger

-A Python tool for logging data from GM's Assembly Line Diagnostic Link (ALDL) interface.
+A Python tool for logging 160 baud data from GM's [Assembly Line Diagnostic Link](https://en.wikipedia.org/wiki/ALDL) interface.
 This tool is designed to work with an FTDI FT232R-based ALDL cable (like those from [aldlcable.com](http://aldlcable.com/)).

+I bought a [Howell TBI kit](https://howellefi.com/product/tbi-kit-1981-86-cj-4-2l-emissions-legal/) for my 88 Jeep YJ which included a GM 1227747 ECU.
+This pre-dates OBD2 and includes an ALDL 12-pin interface that transmits serial-ish data at 160 baud.

+Both the 160 baud rate and the signaling protocol is somewhat non-standard, so the best way to read this seems to be to run the port at 10x speed - 1600 baud - and then sample the center bit to read each bit of the ALDL stream.
+Thanks to Tech Edge's excellent write up of this for the explainer (https://www.techedge.com.au/vehicle/aldl160/160serial.htm).

+Most information (and programs to read or decode it) seems to have disappeared from the Internet at this point, so hopefully folks find this useful.

+See my [aldl-webusb](https://github.com/alexlinde/aldl-webusb) project if you want a way to visualize this.

 ## Features

-- Reads ALDL data at 160 baud
+- Reads ALDL data at 160 baud using an FT232R-based serial cable
 - Captures complete ALDL frames (20 bytes after sync) and logs in JSON format
 - Compatible with FTDI FT232R-based ALDL cables